Prince Philip, Duke of Edinburgh: Family, infancy and exile from Greece

-Shortly after Philip's birth, his maternal grandfather, Prince Louis of Battenberg, then known as Louis Mountbatten, Marquess of Milford Haven, died in London.
-Louis was a naturalised British subject who, after a career in the Royal Navy, had renounced his German titles and adopted the surname Mountbatten – an Anglicised version of Battenberg – during the First World War, owing to anti-German sentiment in the United Kingdom.
+Shortly after Philip's birth, his maternal grandfather died in London.
+The Marquess of Milford Haven was a naturalised British subject who, after a career in the Royal Navy, had renounced his German titles and adopted the surname Mountbatten—an Anglicised version of Battenberg—during the First World War, owing to anti-German sentiment in the United Kingdom.
 After visiting London for his grandfather's memorial service, Philip and his mother returned to Greece, where Prince Andrew had remained to command a Greek Army division embroiled in the Greco-Turkish War.

-Greece suffered great losses in the war, and the Turks made large gains.
-Philip's uncle and high commander of the Greek expeditionary force, King Constantine I, was blamed for the defeat and was forced to abdicate on 27 September 1922.
-The new military government arrested Prince Andrew, along with others.
-The commanding officer of the army, General Georgios Hatzianestis, and five senior politicians were arrested, tried, and executed in the Trial of the Six.
-Prince Andrew's life was also believed to be in danger, and Princess Alice was under surveillance.
-Finally, in December, a revolutionary court banished Prince Andrew from Greece for life.
+Greece suffered significant losses in the war, while the Turks made substantial gains.
+Philip's uncle and high commander of the Greek expeditionary force, King Constantine I, was blamed for the defeat and was forced to abdicate in September 1922.
+The new military government arrested Andrew, along with others.
+General Georgios Hatzianestis, who was commanding officer of the army, and five senior politicians were arrested, tried, and executed in the Trial of the Six.
+Andrew's life was also believed to be in danger and Alice was under surveillance.
+Finally, in December, a revolutionary court banished Andrew from Greece for life.
 The British naval vessel HMS Calypso evacuated Andrew's family, with Philip carried to safety in a fruit box.